History of the Houston Astros: 2007 season

 On August 26, former first baseman Jeff Bagwell's number 5 was officially retired after a 15-year career with the Astros.

-On August 27, manager Phil Garner and General Manager Tim Purpura were relieved of their duties.
+On August 27, manager Phil Garner and general manager Tim Purpura were relieved of their duties.
 Cecil Cooper and Tal Smith were named as interim replacements, respectively.

 On September 17, in a 6–0 loss to the Brewers the Astros were officially eliminated from the 2007 playoffs.

 On September 20, Ed Wade was named as the new General Manager of the Astros.
-He made his first move as GM by trading Jason Lane to the Padres on September 24.
+He made his first move as general manager by trading Jason Lane to the Padres on September 24.

 On September 30, Craig Biggio retired, ending a 20-year career with the Astros.

 On November 7, the Astros traded RHP Brad Lidge and SS Eric Bruntlett to the Philadelphia Phillies for OF Michael Bourn, RHP Geoff Geary, and minor leaguer Mike Costanzo.
 Also utility player Mark Loretta accepts Houston's salary arbitration.

 On November 30, the Astros and 2B Kazuo Matsui finalized a $16.5 million, 3-year contract.

-On December 12, the Astros trade OF Luke Scott, RHP Matt Albers, RHP Dennis Sarfate, LHP Troy Patton, and minor-league 3B Mike Costanzo, to the Baltimore Orioles for SS Miguel Tejada.
+On December 12, the Astros traded OF Luke Scott, RHP Matt Albers, RHP Dennis Sarfate, LHP Troy Patton, and minor-league 3B Mike Costanzo, to the Baltimore Orioles for SS Miguel Tejada.

-On December 14, the Astros trade INF Chris Burke, RHP Juan Gutierrez, RHP Chad Qualls to the Arizona Diamondbacks for RHP José Valverde.
+On December 14, the Astros traded INF Chris Burke, RHP Juan Gutierrez, RHP Chad Qualls to the Arizona Diamondbacks for RHP José Valverde.

 On December 27, the Astros came to terms on a deal with All-star, Gold Glove winner Darin Erstad.